Maverick7t/Maverick7t/README.md

 ## ⚡ About Me

 - Backend engineer focused on scalable systems and ML infrastructure
-- Building production-grade AI and data platforms
+- Building production grade AI and data platforms
-- Interested in distributed systems, RAG, inference pipelines, and cloud architecture
+- Interested in distributed systems, RAG, inference pipelines and cloud architecture
-- Exploring high-performance backend engineering with Go and Python
+- Exploring high performance backend engineering with Go and Python
 - Based in Bengaluru, India

 ---